TUDelft-MUDE/2024-files/content/GA_2_8/README.md

 - `Analysis_02.ipynb`
 - `Analysis_03.ipynb`
 - `Report.md`
+- `ticket.md`: the file to specify the official Ice Classic Bet for your group (this file will be automatically processed, so follow the instructions carefully!).
 - `tools.py`
 - `tickets_per_minute.pkl` (in subdirectory `pickles/`)
 - `.gitignore` (to avoid committing large `*pkl` files to your repo)
-- The [Solution from GA 1.1](https://mude.citg.tudelft.nl/2024/files/Week_1_1/), which is a PDF that contains a **lot** of good summary information about the Ice Classic that will be useful for the end of the GA, especially where you need to consider a "future" bet.
+- The [online Solution from GA 1.1](https://mude.citg.tudelft.nl/2024/files/Week_1_1/), which is a PDF that contains a **lot** of good summary information about the Ice Classic that will be useful for the end of the GA, especially where you need to consider a "future" bet.

 Note in particular that the file `tools.py` contains a _lot_ of poorly documented code.
 It can do a lot, but only Robert and Gabriel have any idea how to use it, so find them if you want to do something special.
 Otherwise, everything you need for the GA is illustrated somewhere in the notebooks.